 Following successful court action recently, the Electrical Safety Office is warning rogue operators against contracting for and performing electrical work without appropriate licences.

-On 17 August 2020, an injunction under Queensland’s Electrical Safety Act 2002 was obtained in the Queensland Magistrates Court directing Service2Go Pty Ltd to comply with improvement notices issued by ESO inspectors to cease conducting a business that included contracting for electrical work unless it held an electrical contractor licence.
-Service2Go Pty Ltd never held an electrical contractor licence in Queensland.
+On 17 August 2020, an injunction under Queensland’s Electrical Safety Act 2002 was obtained in the Queensland Magistrates Court directing a Queensland electrical business to comply with improvement notices issued by ESO inspectors to cease conducting a business that included contracting for electrical work unless it held an electrical contractor licence.
+Until 3 September 2021, the business had never held an electrical contractor licence in Queensland.

 According to the Head of ESO Donna Heelan this practice is not only illegal but can cause all sorts of problems.